mui/mui-x/docs/data/data-grid/editing/editing.md

 ];
 ```

-> ⚠ Mutating `props.value` inside the callback has no effect.
+> ⚠ Changing `props.value` inside the callback has no effect.
 To pre-process it, use a [value parser](#value-parser-and-value-setter).

 The demo below contains an example of server-side data validation.
-The only difference, in comparison to the steps above, is that the callback returns a promise which resolves to the mutated props.
+The only difference, in comparison to the steps above, is that the callback returns a promise which resolves to the modified props.
 Note that the value passed to `props.error` is passed directly to the edit component as the `error` prop.
 While the promise is not resolved, the edit component will receive an `isProcessingProps` prop with value equal to `true`.

 {{"demo": "ValidateServerNameGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 > ⚠ If an interaction that saves and stops editing (e.g. pressing <kbd class="key">Enter</kbd>) occurs while processing the props, the changes made are discarded and the cell will immediatelly exit the edit mode.
-> To avoid losing the changes is important to communitate users about what is happening.
+> To avoid losing the changes, it is import to provide some feedback to users about the ongoing processing.
-> You can use the `isProcessingProps` prop to provide feedback while waiting the server to respond.
+> You can use the `isProcessingProps` prop to show a loader while waiting for the server to respond.

 ## Persistence